NickersF/FrontEndStarter/README.md

 # Front End Starter - TypeScript Stack

+### Installation
+Copy this template using your Git client of choice, once cloned run `npm install` in the root directory.

 ### Summary

 This project serves as a template for getting a TypeScript based front-end development